farisachugthai/dynamic_ipython/docs/_sources/sphinxext.rst.txt

 session and the outputs are inserted into your documentation automatically.

-If the output in your doc and the output from the embedded shell don't match on a doctest assertion, an error will occur.
+If the output in your doc and the output from the embedded shell don't match on a :mod:`doctest` assertion, an error will occur.

 .. ipython::